giellalt/giellalt.github.io/infra/korp/MonolingualContent.md

 korp_mono <ISO> ~/boundcorpus/analysed/<ISO>
 ```

+Correct errors in the conversion if they occur, and run the conversion again.

 ## Step 5 - Compile converted files in one .vrt file per genre

 Repeat this for each genre: